4 Nov 2022

-To avoid this heavy tax, it is advisable that you repay your loan within 9 months and 1 day after the end of the financial year of your company.
+To avoid this hefty tax, you should repay your loan within 9 months and 1 day after the end of the financial year of your company.

 Please note that this is a general summary of the position under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may wish to consult your lawyer.